 Communicate findings directly

 When knowledge is limited to a certain individual, it is also problematic.
 Especially when a certain person is ill or leaves the company.
-Thus, communication must be the priority.
+Thus, communication must be prioritized.
 There must be an exchange of results, be it in emails, meetings, or internal newsletters.
 An agile environment with elaborated review processes is beneficial for that.

 Create a centralized list of findings